vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Attaches an evento listener to the elemento.
-The evento Tipo is denoted by the argument.
-The espressione can either be a method name or an inline statement, or simply omitted when there are modifiers present.
+The evento Tipo is denoted by the Argomento.
+The espressione can either be a method name or an inline statement, or simply omitted when there are Modificatori present.

   When used on a normal elemento, it listens to **native DOM eventi** only.
 When used on a custom elemento component, it also listens to **custom eventi** emitted on that child component.

-  When listening to native DOM eventi, the method receives the native evento as the only argument.
+  When listening to native DOM eventi, the method receives the native evento as the only Argomento.
 If using inline statement, the statement has access to the special `$evento` property: `v-on:click="handle('ok', $evento)"`.

   **1.0.11+** When listening the custom eventi, inline statements have access to the special `$Argomenti` property, which is an array of the additional Argomenti passed to the child components' `$emit` call.